fullstack-development/developers-roadmap/backend/junior-1/haskell.md

     * What does instantiation of a type variable mean?
 At what time does it happen?
     * Can you put constraints on a type variable within a data declaration?
   * What is bottom (_|_)?
+  * What is kind?
 * Lists:
   * What are lists in haskell?
 What does stands them apart from the similar data structures in other languages?
+  * Name three main functions that work with lists.
   * List comprehensions.
   * Infinite lists.
   * Foldings lists: